IngeborgArdoe/training/foundation_english/exercise-14.md

 ####2.
 OPTIONAL: Send Order Confirmation

-Make a task called "Send Order Confirmation" which allows the user to select among existing Order Confirmations (Documents on the Request) and afterwards opens Outlook with the document attached.
+Create a task called "Send Order Confirmation" which allows the user to select among existing Order Confirmations (Documents on the Request) and afterwards opens Outlook with the document attached.
 The task should also store the Mail object.
 Make the task available in the Ribbon of the Request-form.

 *Guidance:*